memgraph/mage/README.md

 ```

 ### Installing MAGE locally
-There are two possibilities on how to start MAGE locally.
 **1.** Run the `build` script.
 It will generate a `dist` directory with all the needed files.
 If you want to skip step 2)
 you can add optional -p (--path) flag which represents where will contents of `dist` directory be copied.
 ```